QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-installing-collection.md

 *QGIS Official Repository* is located in the ``resource_sharing/collections/8bc41c8c4fe90615b47eef7c81199fa6d7148fb3`` directory).
-The collection folder will have sub-folders - the collections branch in the
+The collection folder will have sub-folders for the resources - branches in the
 <a href="../author/repository-structure.html">repository structure</a>.

 #### SVG
-If the collection contains SVGs, they will be copied to your file system, and the path will be included in your QGIS SVG search path.
+If the collection contains SVGs, the path to the collections folder will be included in your QGIS SVG search path.
 The SVGs will be available when editing symbols (under the ``User Symbols`` section in **SVG Groups**).